-In the good old days of rock and roll, one of my tasks, as a program director for a top 40 radio station, was to wade through 300 or 400 new records that came in each week from distributors, record companies and the band playing in the garage not far from my apartment.
-I would drop the needle on a record, listen for a few seconds and make a snap judgment.
-I was right on Little Eva’s Locomotion and Petula Clark’s Downtown.
-I missed a couple like The Kingsmen’s Louie, Louie and an early Beach Boys smash, something about surfing across the USA.
+In the good old days of rock and roll, one of my tasks as a program director for a top 40 radio station was to wade through 300 or 400 new records that came in each week from distributors, record companies, and the band playing in the garage not far from my apartment.

-- all of the those niches, when aggregated, can make up a significant market — seemed indisputable, especially when backed up with heretofore unseen data.
+- All of those niches, when aggregated, can make up a significant market — seemed indisputable, especially when backed up with heretofore unseen data.

-With the Internet retail sales pegged at about 5 percent of the total retail volume and climbing, and with traditional marketing and distribution channels being circumvented by the long-tail effect, does this foreshadow a major shake up in business, as we know it?
+With Internet retail sales pegged at about 5 percent of the total retail volume and climbing, and with traditional marketing and distribution channels being circumvented by the long-tail effect, does this foreshadow a major shakeup in business as we know it?

-All of this ability to produce, market and deliver goods is a very tempting picture for the would-be entrepreneur.
-There are those who might take a rather cavalier approach to joining the fray — good as it looks, it may not be that easy.
+All of this ability to produce, market, and deliver goods is a very tempting picture for the would-be entrepreneur.
+Some might take a rather cavalier approach to join the fray — good as it looks, it may not be that easy.

 Like the marketplace and the distribution and sales channels, the Internet itself is evolving.
 Does the increased technical capability of the average player in the market play a role in what you’re seeing?

-ANDERSON: What I see in the new technology is the what I call “peer production” — individuals and amateurs going from consumers to producers.
-This is where they are creating things that get mass appeal and they are creating things that compete with the professionals.
-This is enabled by the technology — like blogs, like social networks and services like MySpace — that have made it very easy to write and upload rather than just passively consume.
+Anderson: What I see in the new technology is what I call “peer production” — individuals and amateurs going from consumers to producers.
+This is where they create things that get mass appeal and compete with the professionals.
+This is enabled by technology — blogs, social networks, and services like MySpace — that have made it very easy to write and upload rather than just passively consume.
 None of these technologies is brand new, but they are just now working for the first time.

-Is there a possibility that the quality of the product, be it intellectual or physical, could be diminished by this deep reach in the niche markets by so many producers?
+Is there a possibility that the product’s intellectual or physical quality could be diminished by this deep reach in the niche markets by so many producers?

-In Anderson’s research project that produced his excellent work “The Long Tail, Why the Future of Business is Selling Less of More,” the author developed thoughts and ideas that offer some wisdom for new and experienced ecommerce entrepreneurs.
+Anderson’s research project that produced his excellent work “The Long Tail, Why the Future of Business Is Selling Less of More” developed thoughts and ideas that offer some wisdom for new and experienced ecommerce entrepreneurs.
 I asked Anderson what he would tell an audience of Internet retailers — besides “read my book.”